MicrosoftDocs/visualstudio-docs/docs/devinit/devinit-and-codespaces.md

 ms.prod: visual-studio-windows
 ms.technology: devinit
 ---
-# devinit and Github Codespaces for Visual Studio
+# devinit and GitHub Codespaces for Visual Studio

-devinit is a great compliment to [Github Codespaces for Visual Studio](https://visualstudio.microsoft.com/services/visual-studio-codespaces) and devinit can be used to get a Codespace setup so contributors can build, run, and debug right away.
+devinit is a great compliment to [GitHub Codespaces for Visual Studio](https://visualstudio.microsoft.com/services/visual-studio-codespaces) and devinit can be used to get a Codespace setup so contributors can build, run, and debug right away.

-To integrate with a Github Codespaces for Visual Studio, `devinit` needs to be called from the `postCreateCommand` defined in a `.devcontainer.json` file placed in the repo root.
+To integrate with a GitHub Codespaces for Visual Studio, `devinit` needs to be called from the `postCreateCommand` defined in a `.devcontainer.json` file placed in the repo root.
 The string(s) in `postCreateCommand` are executed after the repo is cloned in the default shell of the Codespace.
-You can read more about `postCreateCommand` in the Github Codespaces [customization documentation](https://docs.github.com/en/github/developing-online-with-codespaces/configuring-codespaces-for-your-project).
+You can read more about `postCreateCommand` in the GitHub Codespaces [customization documentation](https://docs.GitHub.com/en/GitHub/developing-online-with-codespaces/configuring-codespaces-for-your-project).
 To add the `devinit` command, you can add `devinit init` to the `postCreateCommand` as shown in the examples below.

 You can also execute `devinit init -f <path to .devinit.json>` from the Visual Studio Integrated Terminal once connected to your Codespace.